spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 A high value indicates that a number of actions are lined up for execution by the CPU.
 End users may report hanging or frozen applications.

-**Resolving high Processor Queue Length:** First, use the time interval function to change how long the data is displayed.
+**Resolving High Processor Queue Length:** First, use the time interval function to change how long the data is displayed.
 This can give you a sense of when the issue originally began and whether there is a recurring pattern.
 If the issue is consistent, then consider adding additional CPU to relieve this bottleneck – even if CPU consumption % isn't high – because per Microsoft guidance, there is only one queue for all CPUs.
 Generally speaking, a value under 10 (or a value under 2 * CPU QTY, so 16 for an 8 CPU VM) is fine for a short period of time.

 #### Page File Used %
 Indicates the average % consumption for the period indicated.
 The default time interval displayed is the last 15 minutes, with multiple data-points per minute.